center-for-threat-informed-defense/adversary_emulation_library/micro_emulation_plans/src/apache_rce/README.md

 Default parameters are set to enable simple execution requiring no user inputs (i.e. double click), but the tool can also be run from the command-line in an reactive session with the `-r` option.

-With no arguments, the tool will exploit the web serve, then execute three commands (`whoami`, `systeminfo`, `ipconfig /all`) using malicious HTTP requests.
+With no arguments, the tool will exploit the web server, then execute three commands (`whoami`, `systeminfo`, `ipconfig /all`) using malicious HTTP requests.

 The reactive session created with `-r` will setup the vulnerable web server, at which point the user can: